microsoft/FluidFramework/packages/framework/attributor/README.md

 ```

 This will cause your container runtime to load attribution data available on existing containers.
-To additionally start storing attribution data on new documents, enable the config flag `"Fluid.Attribution.EnableOnNewFile"`.
+To additionally start storing attribution data on new documents,
+change `enableOnNewFile` to `true`.
 Be sure to also [enable any necessary options at the DDS level](#dds-support).
 For a more comprehensive list of backwards-compatability concerns which shed more light on these flags, see [integration](#integration).